Housing and homelessness advice during COVID-19 outbreak

 Advice for rough sleepers

-If you are currently rough sleeping or know someone who is rough sleeping that requires urgent assistance, contact Streetlink on their website or call 0300 500 0914.
+Contact Streetlink If you are currently rough sleeping or know someone who is rough sleeping that requires urgent assistance by visiting their website or call 0300 500 0914.
 Streetlink can help to connect a person to local services and help them find support.